Homepage > Journal > How to prepare a research report?

 The study overview, the introduction is the part where the author of the report describes and explains the following:

-In the study's results section, the reporting person introduces the stakeholders to the new data, information, and knowledge gained from it.
+In the study's findings section, the reporting person introduces the stakeholders to the new data, information, and knowledge gained from it.

-Of course, the recommendations formulated by the researcher have to be general and represent a set of ideas rather than a set of specific solutions ready for implementation.
+Of course, the researcher's recommendations must be general and represent a set of ideas rather than specific solutions ready for implementation.

-One of the essential recommendations we can make about creating UX research reports is to get to know the report's audience profoundly.
+One essential recommendation for creating UX research reports is to understand the report's audience deeply.

 We have already written about this above, but we can never repeat this remark often enough.
-A research report is a tool that is supposed to be useful to its audience and to provide value to them.
-It cannot be just a document.
+A research report is a tool that benefits its audience and provides value.
+It can't be just a document.

-It must meet the audience's needs, expectations, and experiences to become such.
+To become such, it must meet the audience's needs, expectations, and experiences.

-Therefore, collecting all the requirements is very advisable and useful.
+Therefore, it's advisable and useful to collect all the requirements.
 These can be collected through interviews with stakeholders.

 Knowing all the expectations also allows us to identify the common parts and those areas of need specific to a particular group.

-With this approach, creating a much more relevant and desirable report is possible.
+This approach makes creating a much more relevant and desirable report possible.

-Interviews also provide insight into preferences regarding the following issues:
+Interviews also provide key insights into preferences regarding the following issues:

-Its effectiveness, the ability to successfully complete a task (e.g., by UI/UX Design), largely depends on this.
+Its effectiveness, the ability to complete a task (e.g., by UI/UX design), largely depends on this.

-Accessibility, descriptiveness, comprehensibility, and simplicity, in the good sense of the word, should be cardinal principles that the researcher follows when writing a report.
+Accessibility, descriptiveness, comprehensibility, and simplicity—in the good sense of the word—should be the cardinal principles the UX researcher follows when writing a report.

 Did You Know...

-It is always necessary to keep in mind the differences in competencies, knowledge, and preferences among stakeholders.
-When presenting data, it is necessary to explain it, give it meaning and indicate its significance (in terms of project, business, and market).
+Always consider the differences in competencies, knowledge, and preferences among stakeholders.
+When presenting data, explain it, give it meaning, and indicate its significance (in terms of project, business, and market).

-When formulating recommendations – and the study also serves this purpose – we should avoid making opinions.
-A far better idea is to make practical recommendations.
+When formulating recommendations—and the study also serves this purpose—we should avoid making opinions.
+Making practical recommendations is a far better idea.

-Recommendations should answer the question – What can we do?
-They should not answer the question – Why shouldn't we do it?
+Recommendations should answer the question: What can we do?
+They shouldn't answer the question: Why shouldn't we do it?

 How to prepare a research report?
 Summary

-1. The study and the UX report created afterward should be a maximally useful working tool.
-Research reports should be primarily useful to various stakeholders.
+1. The study and the UX report created afterward should be helpful working tools.
+Research reports should be primarily valuable to various stakeholders.

-2. When writing a report, we should think as "its users."
-The introduction, the described methods, the process, the context in which the research was conducted, and the description of the respondents are intended not to give an account of all the problems but to communicate only those of practical importance.
+2. When writing a report, we should think of its audience.
+The introduction, the described methods, the research process, the context in which the research was conducted, and the description of the respondents are intended not to give an account of all the problems but to communicate only those of practical importance.

 3. The method of presenting and communicating the study results (in the form of data, information, conclusions, analysis, and knowledge) is essential from the perspective of the usefulness of the research report.

-4. An important reference point of a UX research report is its readers, audience.
+4. An essential reference point of a UX research report is its readers and audience.
 This goal should never be overlooked when preparing a report.

 6. The UX report must meet a variety of needs and accommodate a variety of uses.

-7. The key issues in the effectiveness of UX reports are their form, content, how they present data, knowledge, results, and how the report is distributed.
+7. The critical issues in the effectiveness of UX reports are their form, content, how they present data, knowledge, results, and how the report is distributed.

-8. When creating a research report, we should not forget that its recipients have different expectations and needs and represent different groups and categories.
+8. When creating a research report, we should remember that its recipients have different expectations and needs and represent various groups and categories.

-9. A key characteristic of a research report is its accessibility, which should be expressed in physical, cognitive, technological, and linguistic accessibility.
+9. A vital characteristic of a research report is its accessibility, which should be expressed in physical, cognitive, technological, and linguistic accessibility.

-10. In terms of accessibility and efficiency of distribution, we should be guided by the principle of the simplest solutions.
-At the same time provide the most convenient and natural method for the report recipients.
+10. In terms of accessibility and efficiency of distribution, we should be guided by the principle of the most straightforward solutions.
+At the same time, we should provide the most convenient and natural method for the report recipients.

-11. Prioritizing information allows us to write the report with the audience in mind, who will be able to use this new knowledge.
+11. Prioritizing information allows us to write the report with the audience in mind, who can use this new knowledge.

 12. The accessibility of UX research reports also refers to their linguistic accessibility and comprehensibility.
 Jargon and colloquial language are equally unsuitable.

-13. Knowing all the needs and expectations of stakeholders allows us to identify the common parts and those areas of need specific to a particular group.
+13. Knowing all stakeholders' needs and expectations allows us to identify the common elements and areas of need specific to a particular group.

-15. Recommendations should answer the question – What can we do?
-They should not answer the question – Why shouldn't we do it?
+15. Recommendations should answer the question: What can we do?
+They shouldn't answer the question: Why shouldn't we do it?

 How you like that: